Grew-match: Online Graph Matching

 Enhanced dependencies

-In the UD framework, a few corpora are also provided with another annotation layer (Enhanced dependencies).
+In the UD framework, a few corpora are also provided with an additional annotation layer called Enhanced dependencies.

-For these corpora, they are available by default with the enhanced layer and another corpora (with prefix bUD
+These corpora are available by default with the enhanced layer and another corpus (with prefix bUD, for “basic” UD) is also available.

-If the default treebank is selected, enhanced dependencies are displayed in blue below the sentence.
+If the default treebank is selected, the enhanced dependencies are displayed in blue below the sentence.

 :